117 results found

 Bloom N, Propper C, Seiler S, et al., 2015, The Impact of Competition on Management Quality: Evidence from Public Hospitals, The Review of Economic Studies, Vol: 82, Pages: 457-489, ISSN: 0034-6527

-Feng Y, Pistollato M, Charlesworth A, et al., 2015, Association between market concentration of hospitals and patient health gain following hip replacement surgery., J Health Serv Res Policy, Vol: 20, Pages: 11-17
+Feng Y, Pistollato M, Charlesworth A, et al., 2015, Association between market concentration of hospitals and patient health gain following hip replacement surgery, JOURNAL OF HEALTH SERVICES RESEARCH & POLICY, Vol: 20, Pages: 11-17, ISSN: 1355-8196

 Johnston D, Propper C, Pudney S, et al., 2014, CHILD MENTAL HEALTH AND EDUCATIONAL ATTAINMENT: MULTIPLE OBSERVERS AND THE MEASUREMENT ERROR PROBLEM, Journal of Applied Econometrics, Vol: 29, Pages: 880-900, ISSN: 0883-7252